docker/docs/docker-hub/billing/pricing-pull-rate-limit-faqs.md

 Yes!
 Both the Pro and Team plans are available via annual subscriptions and include a discount from the monthly subscription price.

-You can view the annual subscription pricing for each product at [https://www.docker.com/pricing](https://www.docker.com/pricing).
+You can view the annual subscription pricing for each product at [Docker Pricing](https://www.docker.com/pricing){: target="blank" rel="noopener" class=""}.

 ### Are legacy plans eligible for annual pricing?